ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/13 Week13 ELK Stack Project/1. Elk Stack Project/README.md

 Load balancing ensures that the application will be highly **efficient and flexible**, in addition to restricting **traffic** to the network.

 - **What aspect of security do load balancers protect?**
-  * Load balaners help protect the network against hackers and attacks like DDoS attacks.
+  * Load balancers help protect the network against hackers and attacks like DDoS attacks.
   * They allow for daily rule updates and help protect against unauthorized access.
-  * They also also reduce the load inorder to achive optimal traffic speed.
+  * They also also reduce the load in-order to achieve optimal traffic speed.
-  * Load balencers are also helpfull at accomodating failed or under performing servers/componenents to maintain user service.
+  * Load balancers are also helpful at accommodating failed or under performing servers/components to maintain user service.

 <brk>